Nasu, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Ensure that you pick the necessary type.
-The vast majority of adapters currently sold are just plug changers and expect your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and B. It's important that you choose the necessary type.
+A lot of adapters for sale now are simply plugs and require your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most places.

 Power bank for devices